 top of page

-Eli Açık – Turkish Everyday Expression
+Eli Açık – Everyday Turkish Expression

 Meaning: In Turkish, eli açık literally means “open-handed” and is a figurative expression used as a synonym for cömert (generous), describing someone who is generous with money, gifts, or treats.
 Usage: This expression is commonly applied to people who spend or give freely , especially in financial or social generosity , such as supporting those in need, paying for friends, giving gifts, or sharing food .
 Note that being eli açık doesn’t require great wealth and does not